 While experts emphasize that the risk isn’t high, it’s important to get educated about AFM, learn what to look for and know how to best protect your children.

 What causes acute flaccid myelitis?

-One of the most complicated issues surrounding AFM is that doctors and researchers have yet to identify its cause, says Banu Kumar, division chief of pediatric hospital medicine at Children’s Hospital of Michigan in Detroit.
+Historically, one of the most complicated issues surrounding AFM has been it’s cause, says Banu Kumar, division chief of pediatric hospital medicine at Children’s Hospital of Michigan in Detroit.

 “This is a neurological condition that is pretty rare but can be serious,” Kumar says.
 She notes doctors first began seeing some cases in the summer of 2014.

 There had been a lot of respiratory illnesses in children that year, and some of the cases progressed to include neurological symptoms, including weakness of arms and legs, facial muscles, slurred speech and difficulty swallowing.

 At the time of the original publication of this article in 2018, Kumar said that doctors weren’t sure if it was a germ or virus that triggered an immune response that caused the neurological symptoms.
 Since then, in October of 2019, a study found the “strongest evidence yet” that a virus is indeed the cause of the illness.